christopherrobin/GraphQL-Starter-Pack/README.md

 # GraphQL Starter Pack
-This is a starter pack for anyone looking to get a React/GraphQL/MongoDB proof of concept running quickly.
-Preliminary roadmap includes better documentation, dotenv setup for secrets, static type checking, Babel, Redux, hot module reloading, and Heroku integration.
+This is a GraphQL Starter Pack for anyone looking to get a React/GraphQL/MongoDB proof of concept running quickly.
+In this example we will use books and authors.

+Preliminary roadmap includes better documentation, dotenv setup for secrets, static type checking, OAuth, Redux, hot module reloading, and Heroku integration.

 Based on iamshaunjp's `graphql-playlist` @ https://github.com/iamshaunjp/graphql-playlist

-### Toolbox
-React, Express, GraphQL, MongoDB, Mongoose, Apollo, Lodash, and CORS

-### Get Started Quick
-* Clone GraphQL-Starter-Pack repository onto your local hard drive
-* `npm install` all the things (_should create node_modules and package lock files_)
-* Create a sandbox Mongo DB instance and insert your credentials in `server/app.js`
-* Use the GraphQL Query Tool to run them
-* `nodemon app` from root of server folder
-* `npm start` from root of client folder
+* * *

-### Features
+## Features
 * React client side view for adding and viewing books
 * Plug and play server set up for use with Mongo via mLab
 * GraphQL query tool and queries to get started

+## Toolbox
+React, Express, GraphQL, MongoDB, Mongoose, Apollo, Lodash, and CORS

-### Quick Links
+## Quick Links
 * `http://localhost:3000/` Client Side Entry point
 * `http://localhost:4000/graphql` GraphQL Query Tool

+* * *

+# Quick Start
+1. Clone _GraphQL-Starter-Pack_ repository onto your local hard drive
+2. `npm install` all the things (_should create node_modules and package lock files_)
+3. Prepare your database
+    - Create a sandbox Mongo DB instance in mLab
+    - Insert your user, pass, and database credentials in `server/app.js`
+    - Create an author: Customize the _Add Author_ mutation from the _Helpful Queries_          section and insert data into our database using the GraphQL Query Tool
+    - Continue to populate database with dummy data as you see fit
+5. `nodemon app` from root of server folder
+6. `npm start` from root of client folder

+* * *

-### Helpful Queries
+# Helpful Queries
-#### Add Author
+## Add Author
 ```
 mutation {
   addAuthor(name:"Author Name", age: 50){